Engineering and Resources

 Guyana is a country that is rich in natureal wonder and is just enough off the beaten path to pass unnoticed to most cruisers.
 Some coming across the Atlantic stop there for a brief visit, others pass it by.
 Cruisers who arrive in the Eastern Caribbean from Europe or North America hardly ever notice it.
 Those that do, dismiss it as too far to sail to weather or it is too dangerous.
 Nothing can be farther from reality.
 Based on two visits and much information from others i have put together some information for cruisers wishing to go.

 I have compiled with help from Mark on Liahona and others a list of the way points from Trinidad to Guyana and then up the river to the Baganara Resort.
 These way points have been tested by a number of boats and found to be spot on.
+Click on the link above to go to the site or click on the buttons below to download the files.

 Communications - Voice and Data